chrishart0/open-ai-aws-lambda-starter/README.md

 # AWS Serverless Generative AI Quick Start Guide
-In this guide we will provide the simplest possible example of how to host a generative AI application on AWS using the OpenAI API
+In this guide we will provide a relatively simple example of how to host a generative AI application on AWS using the OpenAI API.
+I pulled most of this code from my other side project: <MyChefAI.com>, which is an AI recipe writer.

 There are two main pieces to this repo, a frontend and a backend.
 The frontend uses NextJS, the backend uses API API Gateway and Lambda deployed by AWS SAM.
+The Lambda utilizes the OpenAI API.

 NOTE: This repo is a work in progress.
 Right now it has only been tested running on the local machine, this hasn't been tested deployed yet.

+## Overview of the demo application
+The application is an AI Travel agent who will attempt to write a trip itinerary for you.
+Once the LLM has gotten enough info, it will attempt to write the itinerary in markdown.
+The UI will render this markdown in the chat window into a nice looking format.

 # Backend - API
 ## Setup Steps